 (ii) Collect the BOM and logo instruction from Buyer/supplier

-(iii) Brief Machine operator, QA, Cutting, Maintenance team & set the Machine according to buyer or suppliers instruction.
+(iii) Brief Machine operator, QA, Cutting, Maintenance team & set the machine according to buyer or suppliers direction.

 (iv) The machine temperature, time, pressure need to be reset to make the mock-up.
 Keep the device temperature, time, pressure record.